sugan0tech/obsidian-notes/DevOps/AWS/AWS Monitoring.md

 	- `LogGroups` : represents an app ( typical )
 		- `LogStream`
 - Encrypted by default
-- can be forwareded to
+- can be forwarded to
 	- S3
 	- Kinesis Data Stream
 	- Firehouse
 	- Lambda
+expiration - never, 1 day to 10 yrs, or can be exported

 ### Sources
 - SDK